JonasEngstrom/medinetparser/README.md

 library(medinetparser)
 ```

-## Get Started Using the Medinet Parser
+## Get Started Using the Medinet ParseR

-Medinet Parser currently does not support scraping data directly from Medinet, as this would require handling login credentials.
+Medinet ParseR currently does not support scraping data directly from Medinet, as this would require handling login credentials.
 Therefore data must first be downloaded manually, by following the subsequent steps.

 1. Go to the [Medinet Website](https://medinet.se).